Qingkai Shi, Ph.D.

-Qingkai Shi is a Postdoctoral Research Associate in the Department of Computer Science at Purdue University.
-His major research interests focus on the use of compiler techniques, especially static analysis, to rigorously ensure software security.
-He has published extensively at premium venues of programming languages (PLDI, OOPSLA), software engineering (ICSE, ESEC/FSE), and cybersecurity (S&P, CCS).
-His research received many awards including ACM SIGPLAN Distinguished Paper Award, ACM SIGSOFT Distinguished Paper Award, Google Research Paper Reward, and Hong Kong Ph.D.
+Qingkai Shi is an associate professor in the School of Computer Science at Nanjing University.
+His research focuses on the use of compiler techniques, especially static program analysis, to rigorously ensure software security.
+He has published extensively at premium venues of programming languages (PLDI, OOPSLA), cybersecurity (SP, CCS), and software engineering (ICSE, ESEC/FSE).
+His research received many awards, including two ACM SIGPLAN Distinguished Paper Awards, two ACM SIGSOFT Distinguished Paper Awards, a Google Research Paper Reward, and the Hong Kong Ph.D.
 Fellowship.
-His research has led to the discovery of hundreds of zero-day software vulnerabilities and has been successfully commercialized in Sourcebrella Inc, acquired by Ant Group.
-Qingkai obtained his B.S. and Ph.D. from Nanjing University and the Hong Kong University of Science and Technology.

 • Static Analysis for Bug Scanning